Columbia County schools to add new textbooks for English Language Arts curriculum

 Bosch says adopting these instructional materials will benefit both teachers and students.

-Board members will have another discussion and final review at the next board meeting on February 28th live in Col
+Board members will have another discussion and final review at the next board meeting on February 28th.